lexewebsite/lexe/README.md

-## Repository Information.
+# LEXE Foundation Website

-This is the repository for the LEXE Modernized Website.
+This is the repository for the new website for Lynbrook Excellence in Education.
 This website was built starting in October 2023 by Anish Lakkapragada and Chris Liu.

-This website is made with Solid.js, a derivative of React.js.
+This website is built with Solid.js.

+> [!IMPORTANT]
+> Please do **NOT** click the "Sync Fork" button at the top of this page.
+The fact that this repository is a fork is due to historical reasons only.

 ## How To Run